RamEio/ramy-eid-portfolio/project_agents/counselor.md

 - **Feedback Loop:** All feedback, questions, and clarifications flow through the Counselor.
 - **Smart Strategic Consultation:** The Counselor **intelligently analyzes Scribe documentation patterns** to determine when Product Manager consultation is needed, ensuring strategic oversight while maintaining operational efficiency.
 - **Multi-Agent Safety Integration:** The Counselor integrates with the Multi-Agent Safety agent for real-time monitoring, quality assurance, and system integrity validation.
+- **Code Guardian Integration:** The Counselor integrates with the Code Guardian agent for regression prevention, code integrity maintenance, and implementation memory management.

 ---